menu

 Vacant apartments or homes are a major fact of life in East Lansing South.
 The current real estate vacancy rate here is 76.6%.
 This is higher than the rate of vacancies in 99.9% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

 One of the unique characteristics of the East Lansing South neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.6% of the neighborhoods in America.
-In a nation where 1 out of every 4 children lives in poverty, the East Lansing South neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is NeighborhoodScout's research finding that the East Lansing South neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the East Lansing South community truly stands out from the rest in this regard.

 In addition, one of the most interesting things about the East Lansing South neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 78.6% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 99.9% of the neighborhoods in America.